Thicker Than Blood: The Larry McLinden Story

 Thicker Than Blood: The Larry McLinden Story is a 1994 drama television film directed by Michael Dinner, written by Judson Klinger, and starring Peter Strauss, Rachel Ticotin and Lynn Whitfield.
-The film first aired on March 6, 1994 on the Columbia Broadcasting System.
+The film first aired on March 6, 1994 on CBS.
 It is based on a true story of a Californian custody battle.

 The film was filmed in Toronto, Ontario, Canada.
-Four years after the film's release, main stars Peter Strauss and Rachel Ticotin married, on 31 December 1998.
+Four years after the film's release, main stars Peter Strauss and Rachel Ticotin married, on December 31, 1998.
 Although the film did not see a home video release in America, it was released on both VHS and DVD in 2004 in the UK through Odyssey under the title Thicker Than Blood.
 During the 1990s, the film was also released on VHS in Brazil by Mundial Filmes.

 Plot

-Securities broker Larry McLinden (Peter Strauss) and Diane Middleton (Rachel Ticotin) are experiencing a rocky affair when Diane announces that she's pregnant.
+Securities broker Larry McLinden and Diane Middleton are experiencing a rocky affair when Diane announces that she's pregnant.
 When it's discovered that infant Larry Jr. has traces of cocaine in his blood, the couple's romance is over.
 Except Larry - now far more enthusiastic about parenthood - wants custody of the child, whom Diane has taken to Florida.
-Larry's attorney (Lynn Whitfield) sues, and a custody arrangement is set up, which Diane soon breaks, explaining that her son needs more time with her.
-Then she marries David Meadows (Booth Savage), and tells Larry that the two will try to adopt Larry Jr. As the fight drags on, Diane surprises everyone by suddenly truthfully claiming, contrary to everything she'd said before, that Larry is not the child's biological father, causing things to become even more complicated.
+Larry's attorney Bobbie Mallory sues, and a custody arrangement is set up, which Diane soon breaks, explaining that her son needs more time with her.
+Then she marries David Meadows, and tells Larry that the two will try to adopt Larry Jr. As the fight drags on, Diane surprises everyone by suddenly truthfully claiming, contrary to everything she'd said before, that Larry is not the child's biological father, causing things to become even more complicated.